 With their incredible wildlife, who could fail but be enchanted by Las Islas Encantadas?

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 Flight from UK to Guayaquil, via Amsterdam.
-Short transfer to our hotel.
+Day 1 Flight from UK to Guayaquil, via Amsterdam with one short stop in Quito.
+Short transfer to our hotel in the downtown area.

-Day 2 We visit the reserve of Cerro Blanco, which protects a large area of Tumbesian dry forest, home to a suite of birds such as Grey-cheeked Parakeet, Grey-backed Hawk, Black-capped Sparrow and Tumbes Pewee.
-We will also visit a nearby reservoir, where wetland birds including Neotropic Cormorant, Wattled Jacana and various herons may be found.
+Day 2 A gentle morning takes us to Cerro Blanco, a large area of Tumbesian dry forest, an ecosystem unique to the lowlands of southern Ecuador and northern Peru.
+We also visit a nearby reservoir, where wetland birds and various herons may be found.

-Day 13 Today we have a tour of some of the more interesting corners of the city and learn something of Guayaquil’s revolutionary history.
-We will also wander through the parks and gardens along the river front, where a surprising number of birds can be found.
-After lunch we make our way to the airport, ready for our evening flight; arriving in Amsterdam on Day 14, and from there on to London and home.
+Day 13 We will have a tour of some of the more interesting corners of the city and learn something of Guayaquil’s revolutionary history.
+After lunch we will make our way to the airport, ready for our evening flight, arriving in Amsterdam the next day (Day 14) and from there on to Heathrow.